-This short article analyzes a proposal that merger consent decrees should include a review and modification provision that would give the agency the ability to petition the court to order further relief if the consent decree fails to preserve or restore competition and protect consumer welfare in a reasonable period of time after the merger is consummated.
-This review and modification process would help to protect competition and consumers from insufficient, poorly designed or otherwise ineffective consent decrees.
-It would place more of the risk of failure on the merging parties who claim to the agency that the merger will not harm competition and that the remedy is sufficient to cure the agency’s concerns.
-The merging firms then would be incentivized to provide more efficient and effective remedies at the HSR stage rather than bear the risk of potentially more costly remedies, disgorgement and other relief later on.
+Predicting the impact of proposed mergers and remedies on consumers is difficult.
+As a result, remedies sometimes turn out to be insufficient to protect consumers and competition.
+This review and modification process would help to correct insufficient, poorly designed, or otherwise ineffective consent decrees.
+It will place more of the risk of failure on the merging parties who claim to the agency that the merger would not harm competition and that the remedy is sufficient to cure the agency's concerns.
+As a result, the merging firms likely would be incentivized to provide more efficient and effective remedies at the HSR stage, rather than bear the risk of less efficient remedies, disgorgement and other relief later.
 This allocation of risk to the merged firm also would help to deter the post-merger exercise of market power achieved or enhanced by the merger.
 For the same reasons, it also would increase the deterrence of anticompetitive mergers.
-The article analyzes the structure of the proposal, its goals and benefits, potential relief provisions if modification is required, and potential criticisms.
+Finally, it also could reduce the moral hazard of overreaching argumentation by the merging parties and their attorneys.

 Scholarly Commons Citation

-Salop, Steven C., "Modifying Merger Consent Decrees: An Economist Plot to Improve Merger Enforcement Policy" (2016).
+Salop, Steven C., "Modifying Merger Consent Decrees to Improve Merger Enforcement Policy" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1674.
+1674.